oufresh/Canvas-and-friends/graphic-algebra/README.md

 ## Collisions of shapes

+Collisions are calculated with different algorithms.
+Should add a parameter for every collision which give a measure of the precision of the collision.
+This can be useful in case we need to compare two collision and decide which we should use to delete an element.

 ### Point and circle

 The collision of a point and a circle is quite simple.
 We need to calculate the distance from the point and the center of the circle.
 If it's smaller or equal the radius the collision is true.